ReScience/ReScience-submission/article/Name-YEAR.md

 basis for many other models where parasites act as regulating factors (@Hassell78; @Rockwood15).

-In 1983, Dempster proposed that natural enemies may not be an important regulating factor in insect dynamics.
+In 1983, @Dempster83 proposed that natural enemies may not be an important regulating factor in insect dynamics.
 In fact, he failed to detect density-dependence due to natural enemies in most of the studies on Lepidoptera he reviewed.
 His proposition really contrasted with what was thought at the